- Create a wallet

 - Root extended public keys: A root extended public key is used in hierarchical deterministic (HD) wallets to derive multiple child public keys and addresses.
 Each vault has two root extended public keys, one derived from the Secp256k1 curve (used by chains such as Bitcoin and Ethereum) and the other derived from the EdDSA curve (used by chains such as Solona and TON).
 To learn more about root extended public keys, see Key derivation.

-- Key share holder groups: Each vault can have multiple key share holder groups.
-Each holder group has a set of TSS Nodes storing the private key shares that can collectively sign a transaction or recover the root extended private key.
-For Main Groups and Signing Groups, one key share holder will always be Cobo.
-To learn more about key share holder groups, see Holder group overview.
+- Key share holders: Each vault can have multiple types of key share holders, including Main Key, Signing Key, and Recovery Key.
+Each key share holder has a set of TSS Nodes storing the private key shares that can collectively sign a transaction or recover the root extended private key.
+For Main Key and Signing Key, one key share holder will always be Cobo.
+To learn more about key share holders, see Key share holders overview.

 - TSS key share groups: Each TSS key share group consists of two or three private key shares, depending on the number of holders.
 Each key share group can form a key pair with the root extended public key derived from the same curve.
 Each key share is unique.